-Even if you’re the best writer who’s ever lived, with the best idea ever had, you can still get so close to your copy that your story starts to get lost.
+Even if you’re the cleverest, most accomplished copywriter who’s ever lived, with the best idea ever had, you can still get so close to your copy that your story starts to get lost.

 From the thickest novel or report, to the thinnest short story or corporate brochure – it’s never a good idea to be your own judge and jury.
 You need an honest, talented copywriter who has the professional editing expertise to properly explain what’s wrong, and then fix it.

 Read on for more about my editing expertise… or just give me a shout now to get started.

 From the most elaborate, fictional fantasy to a hard-nosed, factual biography, the rules for the written word are the same.
 There must be a beginning, a middle and an end, and a sequence of events that makes sense.
 The prose should flow smoothly like silk, but punch like a heavyweight when it needs to.
 And most importantly of all, it should be edited… by someone other than the person that wrote it.
 If your book is your baby, ensure it’s edited by eyes you can trust – call in “The Copy Doctor”.

 If you’re writing an article, it follows that you’re very enthusiastic about the subject matter.
 Therefore it’s very easy to get carried away, writing about nuts and bolts which are not necessarily very interesting.
 The trick is to take a step back and look beyond what interests you, to the aspects of your story which will truly engage and entertain your reader.
 To avoid disappointing rejections from your target publications, get your articles edited before you send them.